Badbird5907/thermal-camera/journal.md

 I spent a lot of time investigating different IR sensor modules.
 I finally landed on the MLX90640, which is a cheap thermal sensor with a resolution of 32x24 pixels.
 I then spent a lot of time designing the schematic.
 I'm also looking into turning this into a module that plugs into an android phone.

+# 5/31
+Time spent: 3h

+Finalized schematic design and started work on PCB routing.
+I might attempt to rip out everything battery charging related and reimplement it